nicky-ru/drive-slow-safe/README.md

 ## Prerequisites
 - IoT backend ready for receiving and storing messages from Pebble Tracker (AWS IoT + AWS S3);
 - [Metamask](https://metamask.io/) plugin installed;
+## Getting Started with the project
+The project setup consists of the following three steps:
+1) Smart Contract setup and deployment
+2) WebUI setup and build
+3) Server start
 ## Installation
 Use the git to install the project.
 - SmartContract: